m-sammiei-dev/Learning-Journey/courses/bisection method/README.md

 </div>
 > *Note: While the core root-finding logic is the priority, I integrated data visualization tools to better represent the "Loss Curve" concept, which is fundamental in AI and Machine Learning.*

-## 🚀 How to Run
-1. Ensure you have `matplotlib` installed:

-   pip install matplotlib

 ## 🛠 Features